-Primary prevention and awareness programs offered for all students in 2020
+Primary prevention and awareness programs offered for all students in 2021

 • This same training was also presented in a classroom setting for early arriving groups.
 The online training included information on prohibited behavior concerning Domestic Violence, Dating Violence, Sexual Assault, Stalking as well as Bystander Intervention.
+Furthermore, Drug and Alcohol awareness and recognition trainings were offered throughout the year.

-Primary prevention and awareness programs offered for all new employees in 2020
+Primary prevention and awareness programs offered for all new employees in 2021

-• In 2020 Human Resources gave new employees informational materials on Sexual Misconduct policies.
+• In 2021 Human Resources gave new employees informational materials on Sexual Misconduct policies.
 They further have a library of training resources available to departments and offer training on sexual harassment and Title IX issues.

-In 2020, the majority of new students completed the Title IX training during New Student Enrollment.
-All other students were reminded to complete Title IX training and given the instructions to do so via their MyBlue/Canvas.
+In 2021, the majority of new students completed the Title IX training during New Student Enrollment.
+All other students were reminded to complete the annual Title IX training and given the instructions how to do so via their MyBlue/Canvas.
 Also, additional Title IX training was available to students on campus by making a request to the Title IX Office or attending other campus events/activities as available.

-In 2020, UNK employees completed the Title IX training via Firefly Portal.
+In 2021, new UNK employees (when hired,) and existing employees (annually) completed the Title IX training via Firefly Portal.
 Also, additional Title IX training was available to employees on campus either by making a request to the Title IX Office or attending other campus events/activities as available.